openhab/openhab-alexa/USAGE.md

       * Player
     * Default category: OTHER
   * `ContactSensor.detectionState`
-    * Items that represent a contact sensor that can be used to trigger Alexa routines
+    * Items that represent a contact sensor that can be used to trigger Alexa routines.
+(Currently not usable as proactive reporting not supported yet)
     * Supported item type:
       * Contact
       * Switch
     * Default category: CONTACT_SENSOR
   * `MotionSensor.detectionState`
-    * Items that represent a motion sensor that can be used to trigger Alexa routines
+    * Items that represent a motion sensor that can be used to trigger Alexa routines.
+(Currently not usable as proactive reporting not supported yet)
     * Supported item type:
       * Contact
       * Switch
     * Default category: MOTION_SENSOR
   * `ModeController.mode`
     * Items that represent components of a device that have more than one setting.
 Multiple instances can be configured in a group endpoint.
 By default, to ask for a specific mode, the item label will be used as the friendly name.
-To configure it, use `friendlyNames` parameter and provide a comma delimited list of different labels.
+To configure it, use `friendlyNames` parameter and provide a comma delimited list of different labels (Some names are [not allowed](#item-friendly-names-not-allowed)).
 Additionally, pre-defined [asset ids](#item-asset-catalog) can be used to label a mode as well (e.g. `Setting.WaterTemperature`).
 In regards to supported modes and their mappings, by default, the item state description options are used to determine these configurations.
 To configure it, use `supportedModes` parameter and provide a comma delimited list of modes and alternate names/asset ids, for that same mode, separated by column sign (e.g. `Cold:Cool,Warm,Hot`).
 When specifying alternate mode names, the first item will be used as Alexa state.
 In the event, the primary mode is an asset id, the last word will be used as mode name (e.g. `Normal:Cottons,Value.Delicate:Knites`; Modes => `[Normal, Delicate]`).
 For the mapping, add each mode to the parameters similar to how it is done with other interfaces (e.g. `Cold=0,Warm=1,Hot=2`).
 No need to provide mappings if Alexa and OH states are the same.
 Additionally, in order to be able to request Alexa to adjust modes incrementally, set parameter `ordered=true`, otherwise requests to only set a specific mode will be accepted.
     * Supported item type:
       * Number
       * String